evison/Sentires/README.md

    ![](image/image-2.png)

+In this file, these numbers are some scoring functions we developed to indicate users' overall evaluation of the item based on the reviews, e.g., 1.0 means the feature "silicon" appeared as a positive feature in the item's review for once, while 0.0 means it appeared as a negative feature for 0 times.
+Anyway, these are just some debugging information we used when developing the project.
+You don't have to care about the numbers in the [dataset].indicator file, because all the information used to calculate these numbers are already included in the [dataset].pos.profile and [dataset].neg.profile files.

-5. Another helpful guide to used the package can be seen in the following page, which shows how to use the package in Python environment:
+5. There is another helpful guide to use the package, which can be seen in the following page.
+It shows how to use the package in Python environment.

 ```
 https://github.com/lileipisces/Sentires-Guide